s1t3m4p/vroxy/README.md

 **Chrome Download:** https://chromewebstore.google.com/detail/fcalilbnpkfikdppppppchmkdipibalb

-Vroxy is a browser extension that changes your time zone, geolocation, and locale to any location you choose.
+Vroxy is a browser extension that spoofs your time zone, geolocation, and locale to any location you choose.
 It’s useful for testing websites in different regions, bypassing geo-restrictions, or matching your location data to your VPN IP address.

 ## How Vroxy Works